CumulusNetworks/docs/content/cumulus-netq-52/Whats-New/_index.md

 ---

 This page summarizes new features and improvements for the NetQ {{<version>}} release.
 For a list of open and fixed issues, see the {{<link title="NVIDIA NetQ 5.2 Release Notes" text="release notes">}}.

-## What's New in NetQ 5.2.1

-- NetQ 5.2.1 includes bug fixes and provides updated instructions to {{<link title="Install a Custom Signed Certificate" text="install a custom-signed certificate">}}

 ## What's New in NetQ 5.2.0

 - Re-designed the {{<link title="Network Topology" text="network topology dashboard">}} so that you can visualize your network's topology according to the system labels assigned to a device (beta)